mozilla-services/merino/docs/data.md

     accepted any `en-*` locale.
 Only requests that do are provided with suggestions.

-- `cache.memory.count` - A counter that records the number of cached items after expired entries are purged.

 - `cache.memory.duration-us` - A histogram that records the amount of time, in microseconds, that the memory cache took to provide a suggestion.
 Includes the time it takes to fallback to the inner provider for cache misses and errors.